Pirates vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bryan Reynolds and the Pittsburgh Pirates face Jonathan India and the Cincinnati Reds at PNC Park on Thursday.
-First pitch is at 6:35 PM ET.
+The Pittsburgh Pirates and Jack Suwinski will take the field against the Cincinnati Reds and Spencer Steer on Friday at 6:35 PM ET, in the second game of a four-game series at PNC Park.

-Bookmakers list the Pirates as -160 moneyline favorites, while giving the underdog Reds +135 moneyline odds.
-The over/under for the matchup is set at 9 runs.
+Oddsmakers list the Pirates as -145 moneyline favorites, while giving the underdog Reds +120 moneyline odds to win.
+The total is 8.5 runs for this matchup.

 Rep your team with officially licensed Piratesgear!
 Head to Fanatics to find jerseys, shirts, and much more.